-- 8. As a healthcare professional, you may find yourself in situations where patients disclose to you information they expect to be kept confidential, or where you are privy to confidential information about your patients.
-In most cases, you must keep this information confidential unless the patient provides you with explicit or implied consent to disclose it. - 9.
-Implied consent is only relevant in specific circumstances.
-You may rely on implied consent to share confidential information with those who are providing (or supporting the provision of) direct care to the patient, provided that all of the following apply: - a. the person accessing or receiving the information is providing or supporting the patient's care; - information is readily available to patients explaining how their information will be used (for example, in leaflets, posters, on websites or face to face), and they have the right to object; - c. the patient has not objected; and - d. anyone to whom confidential information is disclosed understands that it is given to them in confidence, which they must respect. - 10.
-More information about consent generally, and implied consent can be found at page 13 of the GOC's consent guidance.
+- 8. As a healthcare professional, you may find yourself in situations where patients disclose sensitive information to you, or where you are privy to sensitive information about your patients.
+In most cases, you must keep this information confidential unless the patient provides you with explicit consent to disclose it. - 9.
+You may rely on implied consent to share confidential information with those who are providing (or supporting the provision of) direct care to the patient, provided that: - a.
+The person accessing or receiving the information is providing or supporting the patient's care; - b.
+Information is readily available to patients explaining how their information will be used (for example, in leaflets, posters, on websites or face to face), and they have the right to object; - c.
+The patient has not objected; and - d.
+Anyone to whom confidential information is disclosed understands that it is given to them in confidence, which they must respect. - 10.
+More information about consent generally, and implied consent can be found at page 13 the GOC's consent guidance.